 SUNY Brockport allows students to request that their first name be changed on their Eagle One ID card and in other official college systems when their legal name does not accurately reflect their identity.

-NEW Fall 2021: For students who are exploring their gender identity and/or gender expression.
-Located in the LGBTQIA+ Student Lounge, Seymour College Union B129.
-All items (clothes, shoes & accessories) are free.
+Free closet for students who are exploring their gender identity and/or gender expression.
+Located in the LGBTQIA+ Student Lounge, Seymour Union B129.

 If you are looking to donate: We are always accepting clothing.
 We are most in need of larger sizes and traditionally masculine clothes, but we will accept any gently used donations other than undergarments.